 Here, we explain how the Mortgage Guarantee Scheme works, and who is eligible to apply.

 What is the Mortgage Guarantee Scheme?

-Announced in the March 2021 Budget, the Mortgage Guarantee Scheme is a government-backed initiative which incentivises lenders to provide 91-95% loan-to-value (LTV) mortgages for properties up to the value of £600,000.
+Originally announced in the March 2021 Budget, the Mortgage Guarantee Scheme is a government-backed initiative which incentivises lenders to provide 91-95% loan-to-value (LTV) mortgages for properties up to the value of £600,000.

-Loan-to-value is the ratio of the amount you intend to borrow for your mortgage against the actual property value and is usually expressed as a percentage.
+The loan-to-value is the ratio of the amount you intend to borrow for your mortgage against the actual property value and is usually expressed as a percentage.
 For example, if the property you intend to buy is valued at £100,000 and you plan to put down a £5,000 deposit (or equity), the amount you would be looking to borrow would be £95,000, which is 95% of your property’s total value.

-Why has the Mortgage Guarantee Scheme been introduced?
+Why was the Mortgage Guarantee Scheme introduced?